Kartikdudeja/Backend-Applicaiton/README.md

 The exposed RESTful APIs allow Third Party Applications to easily integrate this application and utilize the complete functionalities of the Password manager.

+- JWT Token based Authentication
+- Restful APIs to perform CRUD Operations
+- Caching using Redis
+- Encryption to securily store the credentials
+- Implemented Logging for storing application events for Troubleshooting Purpose
+- Implemented Testing to check the reliability and performance of the software.

 #### Technology Stack

 ##### *Backend:*